shullmb/dungeon-crawler/README.md

 - Once the DOM has loaded completely, assign `setLoopInterval()` to `gameLoopHandle`
 - Once battle is done, set `dungeonMode` back to true and assign `setLoopInterval()` to `gameLoopHandle` again

 Success!
-I had a it working -- but half a day behind my plan.
+I had it working -- but half a day behind my plan.

 ...and oh boy did I make a mess trying to debug and rework what I had already written to work with this better design.